cyyon8/ArduinoWebAppMotionDetector/README.md

 'SK': 'SSSLSL' #end of transmission
 ```

-From each transmission of the motion to the client side, the system will recognize a BLANK seconds gap as a word is still being produced, and a BLANK2 gap is to indicate that a word has been sent.
+From each transmission of the motion to the client side, the system will checks when the last time signal is sent through with motion, gap as a word is still being produced, and a BLANK2 gap is to indicate that a word has been completely .
 From this the system will print out when ever a letter has been decoded and/or space between words.

 ### Web interface